JuliaGizmos/WebIO.jl/README.md

 # WebDisplay

 WebDisplay is a common platform for Julia packages to create web-based widgets.
 Widgets created with WebDisplay work inside IJulia out-of-the box  (run `setup_ijulia()`).
-There is work underway to make them work in Atom, Blink and Escher.
-Graphics packages can use WebDisplay to provide interactive APIs without worrying about communication between Julia and the browser.
+An obvious next step is to make this work in Atom, Blink and Escher using the [Provider](#Providers) interface.
+Graphics packages can use WebDisplay to provide interactive APIs without worrying about communication between Julia and the browser environment.

 ## Rendering with WebDisplay